andres-erbsen/dename/README.md

 ### Run a server

-The security of `dename` depends on having a diverse set of verification servers.
+The security of `dename` depends on having a diverse set of [servers](community-servers.md).
 The following notes are provided to give you a rough idea on how to set up an independent server.

 1. Add yourself to [dename-servers@mit.edu](http://mailman.mit.edu/mailman/listinfo/dename-servers).